Skip to content

 0.101.7 — June 6, 2026

-RPI becomes the default workflow for new tasks, plus a worktree-setup fix that could leave your main checkout as a bare repo and updated RPI skill prompts for Claude Opus 4.8.
+RPI is now the default workflow for new tasks.
+This release fixes worktree setup that could leave the main checkout as a bare repository.
+It also updates RPI skill prompts for Claude Opus 4.8.

 Highlights